 The Association absorbs all costs of mailing one newsletter per year for each class.
-Class representatives simply send a typed copy to the Alumni Office and we do the rest.
-If you are organizing a reunion, we'll send two newsletters that year.
+Class representatives simply send a typed copy to the Alumni Office and the Office does the rest.
+If a class is organizing a reunion, the Office will send out two newsletters that year.